 17. High Performance Through Business Process Management: Strategy Execution in a Digital World by Mathias Kirchmer

-Books for BPM often talk about how static market models do not remain competitive with our new world’s rapid shifts, such as in this one.
-Organizations need an approach to management that suits this climate and capitalises on its possibilities while mitigating the risks involved.
+Books for BPM often talk about how static market models do not remain competitive with our new world’s rapid shifts, such as this one.
+Organizations need an approach to management that suits this climate and capitalizes on its possibilities while mitigating the risks involved.

 They need to rapidly and efficiently implement their business plan.
 In effect, they need to know how and when their business processes can be changed or strengthened, the processes are the main contenders for intervention, and how to move quickly from plan to implementation.

-In one of these books for BPM, Ahmed Fawzy, an ITIL specialist, proposes an unique approach to enhancing facilities.
-Based on fourteen years of professional experience building services across all industries for numerous organisations of different sizes, Ahmed addresses the question of how to align business analysis to generate company benefits.
+In one of these books for BPM, Ahmed Fawzy, an ITIL specialist, proposes a unique approach to enhancing facilities.
+Based on fourteen years of professional experience building services across all industries for numerous organizations of different sizes, Ahmed addresses the question of how to align business analysis to generate company benefits.